Peppermint

 Peppermint Facts:

-Sanitary engineers onces used peppermint oil to test the tightness of pipe joints.
-Peppermint oil has the "faculty of making its escape and betraying the presence of leaks."
+Sanitary engineers once used peppermint oil to test the tightness of pipe joints.
+The strong scent of peppermint oil has the “faculty of making its escape and betraying the presence of leaks.”

 Growing Peppermint

 Peppermint does not produce seed and plants are created by divisions and cuttings.
 Peppermint plants prefer wet, even swampy soil but will do well in moist loam.
-All of the mints tend to easily hybridize, if you are purchasing plants crush a leaf in your fingers to ensure that you are truly buying peppermint and not a less aromatic cousin.
+All of the mints tend to easily hybridize.
+If you are purchasing a peppermint plant, crush a leaf in your fingers to ensure that you are truly buying peppermint and not a less aromatic cousin.

-Peppermint can quickly become out of control without proper care with its creeping rootstocks.
-A large patch might be mowed, with the blade being at the highest setting in early, to generate fresh and compact growth.
-When thinning plants, be sure to get all of the root otherwise those roots will sprout into new plants.
+Growing peppermint plants can quickly become out of control without proper care with their creeping rootstocks.
+A large patch might be mowed, with the blade being at the highest setting in early spring, to generate fresh and compact growth.
+When thinning peppermint plants, be sure to get all of the root otherwise those roots will sprout into new plants.

 Peppermint Uses